croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 ### ? - Refactoring with Blueprints

 In this episode we'll break the "blog" portion of our code out into a Blueprint.

-### ? - Generating URLs

-This episode will cover writing URL generators for Frozen.

 ---